warunasrinath/me/README.md

 🔴**Machine Learning Engineer at Easyfortech R&D (_July 2022 - Present_)**

---RAG-Based systems: A Comparative Analysis of Vector and Graph Databases
+RAG-Based systems: A Comparative Analysis of Vector and Graph Databases

 -  Conducted an in-depth comparative analysis of Vector (FAISS) and Graph Databases (Neo4j) for RAG systems.